The Global Economics Of Female Genital Mutilation (FGM)

 An ‘uncut’ girl child may be accorded not adult status, but rather anomic non-status, pronounced unclean and refused permission even to handle food and water, let alone to marry; and in that case the investment of her parents in bringing her up will (in their view?) have been squandered.

 ** Family finance aside, for the ‘cutters’ this is core business.
-These operators, traditionally older women with no medical training, but chillingly now quite likely clinicians, have a lucrative and high status line of work which, pitched in aeons of culture, myth and / or secret societies (eg the Sande and Poro) and sometimes witchcraft, they cannot be expected to relinquish willingly.
+These operators, traditionally older women with no medical training (the grandes dames or matriarchs of their community), but chillingly now quite likely clinicians, have a lucrative and high status line of work which, pitched in aeons of culture, myth and / or secret societies (eg the Sande and Poro) and sometimes witchcraft, they cannot be expected to relinquish willingly.

 ** Nor is FGM simply a matter of good earners for some.
 Tragically, another outcome is that a significant proportion of the community’s adult working population will suffer permanent ill-health and therefore also sub-optimal economic performance.
 At best, this amounts to low-grade resistance to infections, back pain etc; at worst FGM is a killer, both of the victim herself and sometimes of her baby or babies, either during delivery or later, when she is unable to care for them properly – perhaps, for instance, because she has experienced haemorrhage or the unspeakable nightmare of obstetric fistula.
 Local economies as well as individual human beings pay a price for FGM.